mkabbhir19/melanoma_size/README.md

 # melanoma size prediction
-my submission for the weekend hackathon on Machine Hack for melanoma tumor prediction
+my submission for the weekend hackathon on Machine Hack for melanoma tumor size prediction